-The Strategy - Tansy ragwort (Senecio jacobaea) is an exotic invader from Europe that is often contaminated in hay.
+The Strategy - Tansy ragwort (Senecio jacobaea) is an exotic invader from Europe that is often a contaminant in hay.
 DO NOT mix this up with the weed on our ditch banks called Common Tansy (Tanacetum vulgare L.).
 Many people will call and state that they have this noxious weed when in fact they have Common Tansy.
 Tansy ragwort grows to a short of height of about 3 foot tall, as where Common tansy grows up to 7 feet tall.
 They both have yellow flowers but Tansy ragwort’s flowers have conspicuous petals with an orange center, where Common tansy’s flowers are in clusters on top of the stem.
 Tansy ragwort is a biennial that germinates in fall or early winter.
-So far, we have only seen this plant in Northern Idaho.

 baled in hay.
 The toxic alkaloids are also found in honey that is produced from this plants flower.